Unidirectional Channel in Golang

 Converting Bidirectional Channel into the Unidirectional Channel

-In Go language, you are allowed to convert a bidirectional channel into the unidirectional channel, or in other words, you can convert a bidirectional channel into a receive-only or send-only channel, but vice versa is not possible.
+In Go language, you are allowed to convert a bidirectional channel into a unidirectional channel, or in other words, you can convert a bidirectional channel into a receive-only or send-only channel, but vice versa is not possible.
 As shown in the below program:

 Use of Unidirectional Channel: The unidirectional channel is used to provide the type-safety of the program so, that the program gives less error.
 Or you can also use a unidirectional channel when you want to create a channel that can only send or receive data.